 Volcano Trekking in Indonesia

-Jungle trek & hill tribe home-stays in Chiang Mai & Pai, Northern Thailand
+Jungle trekking & home-stays in Chiang Mai & Pai, Northern Thailand

 Another attraction with trekking in South East Asia is the fascinating glimpse into the lives of ethnic hill tribes living in the mountainous regions of Northern Thailand, Laos, Vietnam and many parts of Indonesia.
 Chiang Mai and Pai in Northern Thailand offer great bases for jungle treks and adventures into the hills and remote villages.
 Among others, you will come across Hmong, Karen, Lisu and Lahu tribes, who have been living for hundreds of years since their emigration from countries such as Tibet, China and Mongolia.
 Many of the trekking tours offer the chance to stay overnight in the local villages so you can catch a glimpse of their traditional way of life.